On the noncommutative Poisson geometry of certain wild character varieties: Introduction

 \subsubsection{Towards the conjecture: the monochromatic interval and triangle}

 We first undertake the study of Conjecture \ref{Conj:Main} by considering the monochromatic interval case.
 If we consider the partition $\{1,2\}=\{1\}\sqcup \{2\}$, the input is the complete $2$-partite graph $\mathcal{I}$ with two vertices $\{1,2\}$ and one colored edge.
 Then, applying the construction in \ref{sec:fission-algebras}, the output is the Boalch algebra $\mathcal{B}(\mathcal{I})$, which is explicitly described in \ref{sec:the-11-monochromatic-case}.
 The first result of this article is Proposition \ref{Pr:OneArrow}.
 It states that the algebra $\Bc(\mathcal{I})$ admits a double quasi-Poisson bracket, explicitly defined on generators in Lemma \ref{Lemma:OneArrow}, with multiplicative moment map given by $\gamma_1+\gamma_2$, the sum of two loops.
 Thus, $\Bc(\mathcal{I})$ is a Hamiltonian double quasi-Poisson algebra, confirming Conjecture \ref{Conj:Main} and its consequences for the monochromatic interval.
-The idea of the proof is to reexpress $\Bc(\mathcal{I})$ in terms of Van den Bergh's Hamiltonian double quasi-Poisson algebra associated with the one-arrow quiver $v_{12}:2\to 1$.
+The idea of the proof is to reexpress $\Bc(\mathcal{I})$ in terms of Van den Bergh's Hamiltonian double quasi-Poisson algebra \cite{VdB1} associated with the one-arrow quiver $v_{12}:2\to 1$.

-Next, we address the case that will be expectedly significant in the general proof of Conjecture \ref{Conj:Main}: the Boalch algebra $\mathcal{B}(\Delta)$ attached to the monochromatic triangle, which is the complete $3$-partite graph $\Delta$ over three vertices $\{1,2,3\}$ with the partition $\{1\}\sqcup \{2\}\sqcup \{3\}$.
+Next, we address the case that will be expectedly significant in the general proof of Conjecture \ref{Conj:Main}.
+It corresponds to the Boalch algebra $\mathcal{B}(\Delta)$ attached to the monochromatic triangle, which is the complete $3$-partite graph $\Delta$ over three vertices $\{1,2,3\}$ with the partition $\{1\}\sqcup \{2\}\sqcup \{3\}$.
 In this case, $\mathcal{B}(\Delta)$ is generated by the symbols $\{e_i, v_{ij}, v_{ji}, w_{ij}, w_{ji}, \gamma^{\pm 1}_i\}$, where $1\leq i<j\leq 3$, that is, we have 12 arrows and 3 loops (with their inverses); see Figure \ref{fig:Quiver111}.
-These symbols are subject to the intricate defining relation \eqref{eq:relation-Boalch-algebra-big} which can be further decoupled into 9 highly non-linear equations written in \eqref{eq:Boalch-eq-111}, attending to the occurring idempotents.
+These symbols are subject to the intricate defining relation \eqref{eq:relation-Boalch-algebra-big}.
+This relation can be further decoupled into 9 highly non-linear equations written in \eqref{eq:Boalch-eq-111}, attending to the occurring idempotents.